borisreitman/webutil/README.md

 ```

 The `disable_extracting` parameter is on all the functions that create a CryptoKey object.
 If set to `true`, the key may not be exported from memory into JWK.
 (The web browser uses this for extra protectiong from Cross-Site-Scripting attacks.)

+Most functions return byte arrays of type `UInt8Array`.
+If you need to save the results on the server, you will want to Base64 encode it.
+Use helper function `encode_byte_arrays_in_dict` and the corresponding decoding function in the Data utilities above.
+(You will need to track both the ciphertext byte array as well as the nonce byte array, so place them in a dict and encode it.)